Hirschfuchs/Hirschfuchs/readme.md

 - 🤓 Gitmoji Changelog Generator: Fork of a changelog generator, but working with Gitmoji instead of keywords
 - 👣 Wikipedia Poker: A game, in which the shortest path between two Wikipedia articles should be found (similar to six degrees of wikipedia)
 - 🕎 Stolpersteine Ilmenau: Overview of the Stolpersteine in Ilmenau (Project for remembering the victims of the Holocaust)
 - 🎲 GameFrame: A tabletop boardgame simulation in the webbrowser.
 University-Project, currently not maintained or further developed.
 Additionally over 300 corresponding JIRA-tickets and all linked resources got deleted.
+Just use BoardGameArena instead, they implemented my vision :)
 ## 📚 Topics

 - 🌱 I’m currently learning **Rust**